 $ sudo apt-get update $ sudo apt-get install sshfs

-Lets mount remote server directory using sshfs, make sure remote system has running ssh server with proper ssh connectivity from your system.
+Let’s mount the remote server directory using sshfs.
+Make sure the remote system has a running ssh server with proper ssh connectivity from your system.

 # mkdir /mntssh